top of page

 About Me

 I am a fully qualified Relational Counsellor (BACP, Level 6).
-I have completed 3 years psychotherapy training with the Welsh Psychotherapy Institute (WPI), registered with The UK Council for Psychotherapy (UKCP).
+I have completed 3 years psychotherapy training with the Welsh Psychotherapy Institute (WPI).
+I am an individual member of the British Association of Counselling & Psychotherapy (BACP).

 To be honest, it never occurred to me to be a counsellor.
 Pre-pandemic I was happily running a busy cafe, MCing a comedy night and providing a meeting place for climate action groups.